-Retirees can also explore Brio, a new 55+ community that will contain 610 single-family homes upon completion.
-Residents can enjoy a 14,500 square-foot clubhouse with social rooms, a lounge, and a card room.
+While not age-restricted, Brio, is a new community that will contain 610 single-family homes upon completion.
+Residents can enjoy a 14,500-square-foot clubhouse with social rooms, a lounge, and a card room.

 Active adults who want to soak up the region’s natural beauty and wonders can reside in comfortable elegance at an age-restricted community in St. George.